scionproto/scion/doc/ControlPlanePKI.md

 ## Certificate Chain

 Certificate chains consist of an Issuer and an AS certificate.
-They are uniquely identified by the AS certificate's `(Subject, Version)`-pair, since the AS certificate references the Issuer certificate.
+They are uniquely identified by the AS certificate's `(subject, version)`-pair, since the AS certificate references the Issuer certificate.
 Thus, for any given AS certificate there is exactly one corresponding certificate chain.